Morality and truth

 Delong: You said "therefore, we can see that moral obligations, right and wrong seems to be tied to, for lack of a better word, ownership."

-Matt Slick: Okay, let me rephrase that say that moral right and wrong seem to be tied, for a lack of a better word, to ownership.
+Matt Slick: Okay, let me rephrase and say that moral right and wrong seem to be tied, for a lack of a better word, to ownership.

 Delong: That's good :)